software-mansion/starknet.py/docs/guide.rst

 :meth:`Contract.from_address <starknet_py.contract.Contract.from_address>` uses ``ProxyChecks`` to fetch the ``implementation`` (address or class hash) of the proxied contract.

 **ProxyChecks** check whether the contract is a Proxy contract.
-They do that by trying to get the ``address`` or ``class_hash`` of the implementation.
+It does that by trying to get the ``address`` or ``class_hash`` of the implementation.

 By default, ``proxy_config`` uses a configuration with two **ProxyChecks**:
  - ArgentProxyCheck - resolves `Argent Proxy <https://github.com/argentlabs/argent-contracts-starknet/blob/b7c4af7462a461386d29551400b985832ba942de/contracts/upgrade/Proxy.cairo>`_.
  - OpenZeppelinProxyCheck - resolves `OpenZeppelin Proxy <https://github.com/OpenZeppelin/cairo-contracts/blob/d12abf335f5c778fd19d6f99e91c099b40865deb/src/openzeppelin/upgrades/presets/Proxy.cairo>`_.

-It's possible to define own ProxyCheck subclass and later pass it to :meth:`Contract.from_address <starknet_py.contract.Contract.from_address>`, so it knows how to resolve the Proxy.
+It's possible to define own ProxyCheck implementation and later pass it to :meth:`Contract.from_address <starknet_py.contract.Contract.from_address>`, so it knows how to resolve the Proxy.

 The **ProxyCheck** base class implements the following interface: